-Individuality: Enable each member to be her authentic self and empower her to reach her fullest potential through leadership and personal skills for academic and professional success.
+Individuality: Enable each member to be their authentic self and empower them to reach their fullest potential through leadership and personal skills for academic and professional success.

 Connection: Create a sense of belonging and meaningful relationships for sisters, not only in the sorority, but also within the community and world around them.

 Engagement: Participate in a lifetime experience which provides opportunities and a network of personal and professional support for every phase of a sister’s life.

 Community: Instill a sense of philanthropy and generosity in sisters and build purposeful partnerships to enhance the mission and goals of the Sorority.

 Sigma Delta Tau empowers each member to reach her fullest potential by enriching the experience of women/ with similar ideals, building lasting relationships, promoting civic responsibility and fostering personal growth.